GRCHive/grchive/README.dev.md

 For debugging purposes, it may be useful to use the `-mul` and `-log` flags.
 The `-mul` flag sets a time multiplier (e.g. `-mul 2` means that every second will actually tick 2 seconds starting at the current time) and `-log` will print out extra data to stdout.

+If you wish to run the Docker container:

+- `bazel run //devops/docker/task_manager:latest`

 ## Build and Run Script Runner

 The script runner receives data about a script/JAR to run and runs it.